peeveen/karaokemanager/README.md

 def play_karaoke_file(self, karaoke_file, key_change, errors)
 ```

-- `config` is the [pyyaml](https://github.com/yaml/pyyaml) object that represents the driver-specific section from the KaraokeManager config file.
+- `config` is the [pyyaml](https://github.com/yaml/pyyaml) object that represents the driver-specific section from the YAML config file.
 - `karaoke_file` is the path to the file that should be played
 - `key_change `is a numeric value that tells you how many semitones the pitch of the track should be shifted.
 - `errors` is a list to which you should append any error messages that KaraokeManager will display to the user.
 - The constructor should raise an exception if there is a problem.

-Create a package containing this code, install it, and then set the driver->class value in the KaraokeManager config file to point to your class.
+Create a package containing this code, install it, and then set the driver->class value in the YAML config file to point to your class.

 ### TODO